wptrainingteam/managing-spam-on-a-site/README.md

 1. Install an anti-spam plugin
 2. Call your host and ask for the "no more spam" package
-3. Make adjustments to the Settings>Disscussions panel
+3. Make adjustments to the Settings > Discussion panel
 4. All of the above

 **Answer:** 1.
 Install an anti-spam plugin & 3.
-Make adjustments to the Settings>Disscussions panel
+Make adjustments to the Settings > Discussion panel

 **An Akismnet/Wordpress.com account is required to set up the Akisment plugin on your site**